 - Cross country

 Opportunities are also available for sportswomen to pursue representative honours through the Queensland School Sport system, which includes Metropolitan North School Sport.
-Clayfield College has also developed strong links with Delta Gymnastics, Shaw Park Tennis and Clayfield Aquatics.
+Clayfield College has also developed strong links with Delta Gymnastics, Shaw Park Tennis and Clayfield Swimming.

 Clayfield College has an outstanding reputation in the field of music.
 An extensive array of music groups is available including choirs; string, wind and percussion ensembles; chamber groups; bands and orchestras with rehearsals held outside of school hours.
 Groups are required to perform in a number of school concerts and community events throughout the course of the year, and most participate in competitions such as the Queensland Youth Music Awards and the Prestige Music Festival.

 For more information about the fantastic music program available at Clayfield College, please visit musicatclayfield.weebly.com.